Rocco Perri: Early and family life

 On August 17, about 20,000 people lined the street for the funeral cortege of hundreds of vehicles; Perri fainted at the gravesite.
+At the funeral, as the rabbi said kaddish (the prayer for the dead), Perri broke down in tears and fainted.
 Starkman's headstone in Hamilton's Ohev Zedek Cemetery, commissioned by Perri, referred to her as "Bessie Starkman – Perri", but the "Perri" part was later removed by persons unknown.
 Part of Starkman's estate went to Perri, and the rest to her children.
 By 1933, Perri was living with another woman, Annie Newman, who helped him to improve his criminal enterprise.
 The couple profited from enterprises such as bootlegging and drug trafficking.
 "Annie was just as corrupt and business-like as Bessie," according to one source.
 In 1943, Newman was imprisoned for smuggling gold.